eigent-ai/.github/profile/README.md

 ![](https://eigent-ai.github.io/.github/assets/seperator.png)

 > \[!IMPORTANT]
-> Eigent is currently in `Public Beta` to start a [Free Trial](https://www.eigent.ai) with **1000** credits & **200** daily refresh Credits.
+> Eigent is currently in `Public Beta`.
+Download to start a [Free Trial](https://www.eigent.ai) with **1000** credits & **200** daily refresh credits.

 ### ⭐️ Eigent

-Eigent The world's first multi-agent workforce built with [CAMEL framwork](camel-link) to unlock your exceptional productivity.
-We are dedicated to advancing multi-agent infrastructure and AI development while democratizing AI technology for all.
+Eigent is the world's first multi-agent workforce built with [CAMEL framwork](camel-link) to unlock your exceptional productivity.
+We are dedicated to advancing multi-agent infrastructures and AI Agent research and development while democratizing AGI for all.

 ### 🤝 Contributing

-We believe in building trust and embracing all forms of open-source collaboration.
+We believe in building trust and embracing all forms of open-source collaborations.
 Your creative contributions help drive the innovation of `Eigent`.
-Explore our GitHub Issues and Projects to dive in and show us what you’ve got 🤝❤️
+Explore our GitHub issues and projects to dive in and show us what you’ve got 🤝❤️

 [Contribution Guideline][contribution-link]